avmm9898/Robot_final_Pj/README.md

 * `arduino_worker`
     An arduino script that allow to communicate with PC
 * `arduino_connector.py`
-    A python script that allow to communicate with arduino
+    A python script that allow to communicate with arduino.
+    The document of how to send command to arduino written here.

 ## Requirement